jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 ### 2.1.6 PROCESSING SAS PROGRAMS
 When a SAS program is submitted for executing, SAS first validates the syntax then compiles the statements.
 At a step boundary (end of a step) SAS executes any statement that has not been previously executed and ends the step.

-> Tip. the `RUN` statement is not required between steps in a SAS program but it is a good practice beauces it kames the SAS program easier to read and the SAS log easier to understand when debugging.
+> Tip. the `RUN` statement is not required between steps in a SAS program but it is a good practice because it makes the SAS program easier to read and the SAS log easier to understand when debugging.

 ### 2.1.7 LOG MESSAGES